Cabbage roll chili is one of our family’s favourite comfort food.

 Whether on a cold winter night or a hot summer afternoon.
 It hits the spot.

-Using the Instant Pot really makes it easy any time of the year.
+Using an electric pressure cooker like the Instant Pot really makes it easy any time of the year.
 It is done in less than an hour and it will not heat up your kitchen like a slow cooker will.

 Cabbage Roll Chili